Eliza Rennie: Biography

 If the above identifications are correct, then Eliza's grandfather was Robert Rennie of Kilsyth (1762–1820), a minister of the Church of Scotland, author of treatises on the topic of peat moss, and a contributor to the Statistical Accounts of Scotland.
 The family was sufficiently distinguished to be the subject of a page or two in Reverend Anton's Kilsyth: a parish history.

 It seems likely from Eliza's Poems that her mother died when she was very young, though no death record has been traced.
 She describes a rural childhood with mixed feelings and may have spent some time being cared for by family members in Kilsyth.
 She was very unhappy, felt betrayed, and apparently moved to London to join her father, possibly following the death of her grandfather in 1824.
 She spent the rest of her life in London and the home counties, never losing her Scottish identity.

 Her first definite published work was Poems (1828), released when she was a teenager, possibly as young as thirteen or fourteen.
 Although it received mixed reviews, it was sufficiently promising to gain her access to literary salons and the companionship of leading figures of the day.

 She may have been the lover of Lord Henry Dillon, one of the early patrons about whom she wrote extensively in Traits of Character.

 Life with Mary Shelley and her friends

 As a teenaged published author in London with a father who had already achieved some professional and social success, Rennie appears to have had many admirers and friends, including Mary Shelley and her literary set.
+Rennie wrote of Shelley that she was "almost morbidly averse to the least allusion to herself as an authoress."

 In Traits of Character, she describes a meeting with the Duke of Wellington, with whom she discussed her father and his support of William Wilberforce and the antislavery movement.
 Her idealism and campaigning activities extended to animal rights activism and other causes.
 She was a regular churchgoer and interested in Spiritualism.